Advances in Liver Cancer Research

 A biomarker is a molecule found in blood or other tissues that serves as a sign of a condition or disease.
 Scientists are working to find biomarkers in blood, urine, or other body fluids that are reliable signs of early-stage liver cancer.

-These biomarkers are being further studied in NCI’s HCC Early Detection Strategy Study, a long-term study of people with cirrhosis.
-Investigators are looking to see if these biomarkers are found in blood samples from people who later develop liver cancer.
+These biomarkers, AFP-L3 and DCP (des-γ carboxyprothrombin), were further studied in NCI’s HCC Early Detection Strategy Study, a long-term study of people with cirrhosis.
+Investigators found the biomarkers in blood samples from people who developed liver cancer a year later.
+The biomarkers, along with age and sex, are being evaluated as a screening test in the National Liver Cancer Screening Trial.

 NCI also led a study of Baltimore, MD residents to explore genetic features of liver cancer and to find biomarkers for early detection or prevention.
 Using data from this study, NCI researchers found several potential biomarkers of HCC.